mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-scriptintrinsicyuvtorgb-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 But the GPU implementation using Vulcan or NEON extensions could be faster.
 I plan to do this full investigation soon.
 (I'll update this article).

-## Just FYI, RenderScript is being deprecated in Android 2 (Android 12)
+## Just FYI, RenderScript is being deprecated in Android S (Android 12)
 > What why?
 I just learned about it :(
 >
 > And why the hell, did you just explain the whole stuff?